Hypochondria (or Health Anxiety, or Illness Anxiety Disorder, or Hypochondriasis)

 Why is Hypochondria/Health Anxiety dangerous?

 This question leads to the root of why hypochondria can be detrimental to overall mental health.
 It is what many consider a vicious circle in the sense that once you start to worry, you’ll be prompted into a state of depression or anxiety.
 It will make you self-check every square inch of your body until you find the slightest bump or abnormality.
-Once this abnormality is found, you’ll add it onto any other symptoms you may already have in your mind.
+Once this abnormality is found, you’ll add it to any other symptoms you may already have in your mind.

 How to Overcome Hypochondria